 Some of you may know the “Little snowflake”, an albino western Iwoland Gorilla.
-He was somewhat of a celebrity at the Barcelona Zoo, where he lived in captivity from 1966 until its death on 2003.
+He was somewhat of a celebrity at the Barcelona Zoo, where he lived in captivity from 1966 until his death in 2003.

 We don´t usually share this story to promote Bios Urn because the characteristic that made him different was what condemned him to live in captivity; he was white.
 He was used as an attraction to promote a human designed space, the zoo.
 If you follow us you already know we have certain concerns about some human designed spaces.

 But the point of this post is not to talk about Gorillas.
 Like most of our posts, we want to talk about trees and stories related with life.
 And today we have a great one, the albino redwood.
-Only about 60 examples are known, but yes they are real!
+Only about 60 trees are known to exist, but yes they are real!

 Only 60 are recorded to exist in the world